mia-platform/documentation/docs/business_suite/microlc/authentication.md

 - *type*: string
 - *required*: `false`
-- *description*: defines which endpoint expose the user logout: it will be called using the `GET` method.
+- *description*: defines the page that will handle the user logout.
   If authentication is not expected, this should not be provided, otherwise is mandatory.